joshuavetos/TESSRAX-CANON-/README.md

 If a system cannot be halted, audited, and reconstructed by a human, it is already failed.

+## Why this exists

+Most governance systems fail in the same way:

+They allow optimization to outpace control, then attempt to recover with policy, discretion, or narrative after irreversible damage has already occurred.

+This repository exists to address a single structural fact:

+A system that cannot fail safely will eventually fail catastrophically.

+TESSRAX is built for conditions where:
+   •   incentives are misaligned,
+   •   operators are pressured or adversarial,
+   •   oversight is partial or delayed,
+   •   and recovery must occur after interruption, not during ideal operation.

+In these conditions:
+   •   good intentions do not matter,
+   •   explanations do not matter,
+   •   authority does not matter.

+Only mechanically enforced limits survive.

+This repository encodes those limits.

+It treats:
+   •   halting as success,
+   •   refusal as compliance,
+   •   and visible failure as preferable to silent degradation.

+If this seems restrictive, it is.

+If it seems unfriendly, it is.

+The alternative is systems that appear functional until the moment they cannot be stopped.

 ---

 ## What runs here